TOP

 it and its receipts on your person to declare when

 returning home the United States.
-U.S. Customs often
+U.S. Customs will often

 13.)
 Is there gambling on the ship?
 Yes!